bgatts/Git_Training/README.md

-The Hello World Sit is a testing site for learning Git and Github uses
+The Hello World Site is a testing site for learning Git and Github uses